 To make more Common Good Card purchases, move funds to your Common Good Account from your bank account or trade cash for Common Good Credits at a participating business.
 For convenience, you can set your account to refill automatically, so your Common Good Card works very much like a debit card for your bank account.

 Trade your Common Good Credits for US Dollars as needed, by transferring them to your bank account.
-If your community chooses to issue tentative Incentive Rewards, they cannot be traded for US Dollars until you decide together that they can.
-Until then they appear in your account as a "Credit Reserve".

 You may also decide, as a community, to issue a monthly "inflation adjustment" on your account balances, as a protection from inflation.